way2ml/way2ml.github.io/doc/blogs/tmux.md

 ```

 Through this setting, you can click the window indicator at the bottom to switch between windows as well as switch panels in a window by using your mouse.
-For Mac users, if you are using iTerm2, you also need to `Enable mouse reporting` in the `Settings-Profiles-Terminal`.
-[1]
+For Mac users, if you are using iTerm2, you also need to `Enable mouse reporting` in the `Settings-Profiles-Terminal` {cite}`murray2020tmuxmouse`.

 ## How to start a new panel with the current path?
 Add the following two lines in the configuration